 This sweet and sour pumpkin dish is a perfect example of something I never would have come up with on my own.
 The original recipe comes from Mario Batali’s Molto Italiano cookbook–and is incredibly interesting and different.

 I ended up making it twice (just to be sure), cut back the heat a lot (the original called for a teaspoon of red pepper flakes–which was a little excessive), and chopped the pumpkin a bit finer to speed up the cooking process.
 Enjoy!

-- 1 lb sugar (pie) pumpkin, de-seeded & peeled
+- 1 lb whole sugar pie pumpkin de-seeded and peeled

-- 3 tablespoons red wine vinegar
+- 3 tablespoons (45 mL) red wine vinegar

-- 3 tablespoons honey
+- 3 tablespoons pure honey

-- 1/2 teaspoon red pepper flakes
+- ½ teaspoon red pepper flakes

-- Carefully add the pumpkin and garlic.
-Saute until golden brown (turning down the heat, if necessary) for roughly 4-5 minutes.
+- Heat the olive oil in large 10 or 12-inch non-stick skillet over medium-high heat until just smoking.
+Carefully add the cubed pumpkin and garlic.
+Saute until golden brown (turning down the heat, if necessary) for roughly 4 to 5 minutes.

 - Sprinkle with finely chopped mint and serve immediately with a dollop of Greek yogurt or sour cream.

 Sooo beautiful and delicious looking!
 You’re so talented in the kitchen as well as with your camera.
 I was like, 0_0 throughout the post. 😀

 Thank you SO much Ellie!!
 Seriously, you have no idea how much that means to me 🙂

 This sounds amazing!
 Such a great, really creative combination of flavors!
 Oh – and I always love your photos, but that pic of the peeled pumpkin is beyond outstanding! 😀

 This is intriguing.
 I would try this, but I gotta know how you peeled that pumpkin.
 Pinning!